sasamil/Quartic/README.md

 Direct solver of algebric equation of 4th order.

 This is an extremely simple and efficient solver of algebric equation of 4th order.
 I have tested other solutions, I have read so many relating articles...
-However, this solution contains an algebric improvent which simplifies things, significantly.
-Consequently, it reduces numerical computations and as far as I can see - this solution might be the fastest one!
+However, this solution contains an algebric improvent which simplifies things, significantly!
+Consequently, it reduces numerical computations and as far as I can see - this solution might be the fastest one.
 The theory and mathematical background is explained in theorymath_sr.docx.
 It's in Serbian now, but it is going to be translated to English, soon.

 Quartic equation  x^4 + a·x^3 + b·x^2 + c·x + d = 0  can be solved by the function: